AI-4-Energy/instance-based-energy-transfer/README.md

-# Carbon-Aware Energy Forecasting with XGBoost and LSTM
+# EcoBoost: Carbon-Aware Energy Forecasting with XGBoost

 This repository contains the code and datasets used in our publication on short-term energy forecasting using environmental features such as weather and carbon intensity.
-The models include both traditional ML (XGBoost) and deep learning (LSTM) approaches to evaluate predictive performance and model transferability.
+The core model is based on XGBoost regression and evaluates the impact of environmental variables on energy consumption patterns.

 ## 📁 Project Structure